Our policy networks provide a space where housing professionals converge for discussions and collaborations on housing policies.

 Our current members are:

-• Nick Murphy – Exec director
+• Nick Murphy – Non-Exec director and Board member

 • Ian Johnson – Exec director of customer services, Karbon Homes